 Translation Note: The Inglés version of this content is being displayed because the Español translation is unavailable.

-The InterNICHE Studies Database is a free-access academic database focusing on innovative and humane education and training, including alternatives to animal experiments, in medicine, veterinary medicine and biological science.
-It provides references, abstracts and other details for over 1000 published studies, searchable by discipline, author and keyword.
+The Studies Database provides references, abstracts and other details for over 1000 published studies, searchable by discipline, author and keyword.
 Each included study has been researched and reviewed for its relevance to the pedagogical, ethical and other issues presented by the use of animals, alternatives and technology in education and training.

-The database can help identify specific alternative tools and approaches to enhance practical classes, and in parallel with the InterNICHE Alternatives Database can be linked into alternative search strategies for universities and training centres.
+The Studies Database can help identify specific alternative tools and approaches to enhance practical classes, and in parallel with the InterNICHE Alternatives Database can be linked into alternative search strategies for universities and training centres.
 Links from individual studies to the PubMed database allow users to identify related citations.

 The contents of the Studies Database reflect major themes such as technological innovation, experience of implementation, assessment and comparative studies.
 The studies can provide valuable information on topics ranging from teaching objectives, the hidden curriculum and conscientious objection to alternative physiology classes, microsurgical training and haptic technology.